 FileZilla is a free and open-source (released under the GNU General Public License) FTP client software for Windows, Mac OS X, and Linux.

 FileZilla is a popular and mature FTP client software that supports FTP, FTPS, and SFTP.
 The “pro” version of FileZilla adds support for WebDav and a variety of cloud storage providers (Amazon S3, Dropbox, etc.) as well.
 FileZilla supports drag and drop, transfer of files greater than 4GB, configurable transfer speed limits, and more.
-One of the biggest benefits of FileZilla is its large user community.
-If you are stuck trying to figure things out on your own and run into issues, this could be a very useful free resource.
+One of the most significant benefits of FileZilla is its broad user community.
+If you are stuck trying to figure things out on your own and run into issues, this could be a handy free resource.
 You can download the FileZilla client for free here.

-CyberDuck is a free and open-source file transfer client with support for a wide variety of protocols and cloud storage providers.
-CyberDuck is a solid alternative for users looking to move away from FileZilla as it offers many of the same features and the ability to import bookmarks from FileZilla (as well as a number of other apps).
+CyberDuck is a free and open-source remote file transfer client with support for a wide variety of protocols and cloud storage providers.
+CyberDuck is a solid alternative for users looking to move away from FileZilla as it offers many of the same features and the ability to import bookmarks from FileZilla (as well as several other apps).

 While CyberDuck has a respectable feature set when it comes to protocol support (FTP, FTPS, SFTP, and WebDAV are all supported) and security, what really stood out to me was its support for a wide variety of cloud storage providers.
 CyberDuck boasts support for Amazon S3, OpenStack Swift, Backblaze B2, Microsoft Azure & OneDrive, Google Drive, DRACOON, and Dropbox.